google/digitalbuildings/tools/abel/README.md

 “instance_validation_<today_date_and_time>.log”.

-#### Create a Spreadsheet then Convert it to a Building Configuration File
+#### Create a Spreadsheet and Convert it to a Building Configuration File

 Use the commands below if you do not have an ABEL spreadsheet already created for the entities you would like to onboard.
 This process will generate a spreadsheet template for you to fill out, then allow you to convert that spreadsheet into a building configuration YAML file once completed.